bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 ### Tang pins

 When the stop pins lie in the blade, that is a <ins>tang pin</ins> system.

+{% include image_strip.html urls="tang_pins.jpg" description="Example of pressed tang pins on a Jimpy Sentinel." %}

 This system outperforms zen pins on longevity (on a single charge) when the pins match the HRC of the handles; soft-on-soft interaction wears down the least material compared to hard-on-hard interaction.
 Two variants exist for tang pins:

 - Pressed: When the pins are <ins>pressed</ins> into the blade.
   - **Maintenance**: You must have replacement pins and an arbor press.
 Typically, you will pay the maker to replace them.